trucviennguyen/trucviennguyen.github.io/_posts/2016-08-07-Vien-Nguyen-Kaggle.md

 ---

 <p align = "justify">
 In the last some weeks, I've decided to work more with <a href="https://www.kaggle.com">Kaggle</a>.
 The purpose is to advance my skills in Machine Learning in general and to see my results compared to others.
-It wasn't easy at first.
-With the <a href="https://www.kaggle.com/c/titanic">Titanic</a> dataset, my very first submission to Kaggle was ranked about &gt; 2000 &#128530;.
-The first code was written in Python.
-Thanks to some nice online tutorials, I've added some feature engineering.
-I then moved to R, which allows with some more robust functions with less (lines of code).
-My best results so far was somewhere &lt; 500 &#128528;.
+With the <a href="https://www.kaggle.com/c/titanic">Titanic</a> dataset, my very first submission to Kaggle was ranked about &lt; 500 &#128528;.
 More to improve &#128523; and more to come &#128522;.
 </p>

 <p align = "justify">